Skip to Main Content

 Wine as Structure: How Pula's Food-and-Wine Format Has Matured

 Across Istria, the relationship between the table and the cellar has never been incidental.
 The peninsula's winemaking history runs through the same soil as its truffles and its olive groves, and the region's better dining addresses have increasingly reflected that integration.
-Venues that pair a considered kitchen with an equally considered wine program occupy a distinct tier in Istrian dining — one where the selection of a Malvazija or a Teran carries the same deliberateness as the sourcing of a seasonal ingredient.
-Veritas Food&Wine;, on Maksimijanova ulica in central Pula, positions itself inside that tier, its name alone signalling that the wine list is not an afterthought but a structural element of the experience.
+Venues that pair a considered kitchen with an equally considered wine program occupy a distinct tier in Istrian dining, one where the selection of a Malvazija or a Teran carries the same deliberateness as the sourcing of a seasonal ingredient.
+Veritas Food&Wine, on Maksimijanova ulica in central Pula, is an Istrian Seafood & Mediterranean restaurant with a recommended reservation policy and an average price of about $45 per person.

 Pula sits at the southern tip of the Istrian peninsula, and its dining scene reflects the same layering as its archaeology: Roman, Venetian, Austro-Hungarian, and Yugoslav influences have all left marks on what ends up on the plate.
 That complexity makes the city a more interesting dining destination than its summer-tourist reputation sometimes suggests, and it also means that venues have a deep larder of culinary tradition to draw from when they choose to take it seriously.